russhwolf/multiplatform-settings/README.md

 Some unit tests are defined which can be run via `./gradlew test`.
 These use Robolectric on Android to mock out the android-specific behavior, and use the ios simulator to run the ios tests.
 The macOS tests run natively on macOS hosts.
 The experimental JS implementation is configured to run tests with Mocha, and the experimental JVM implementation runs standard junit tests.

 There is also a sample project to demonstrate usage, which is configured as a separate IDEA/gradle project in the `sample` directory.
 It includes a `shared` module with common, android, and ios sources, to demo a shared logic layer consuming the library.
 The `app-android` module consumes `shared` and provides an Android UI.
 The `app-ios` directory holds an Xcode project which builds an iOS app in the usual way, consuming a framework produced by `shared`.
-The sample project does not currently have implementations on macOS, JVM, or JS.
+The `app-tornadofx` module consumes `shared` and produces a TornadoFX UI.
+The sample project does not currently have implementations on macOS or JS.

  The `shared` module includes some simple unit tests in common code to demonstrate manually mocking out the `Settings` interface when testing code that interacts with it.